-The tick marks are labeled every 1 $^\circ\text{C}.$
+The tick marks are labeled every 1 °C.

 The lowest amount that can be measured is 34 °C, the highest is 42 °C. This is a range of 8 °C. Since this is a tool to measure human body temperature, it only measures the spread of temperatures likely to be found.
-37 °C is a normal body temperature (98.6°F), which is why it is red on the gauge.
+37 °C is a fever, which is why it is red on the gauge.